ibm-cloud-docs/databases-for-mongodb/getting-started.md

 ## Step 5.
 Connect to {{site.data.keyword.cloud_notm}}

-1. Connect to {{site.data.keyword.cloud_notm}} in the command line tool and follow the prompts to log in.
+1. Connect to {{site.data.keyword.cloud_notm}} in the command-line tool and follow the prompts to log in.

   ```
   ibmcloud login